What's on during the day

 Isla Lloyd, 18, from Penarth, attends Howell’s School in Cardiff and is a member of Loud Applause Rising Stars.

-Kelly Ann Watt is a professional vocalist from Neath who has performed across the UK and internationally as a cruise ship artiste.
+Kelly Ann Wyatt is a professional vocalist from Neath who has performed across the UK and internationally as a cruise ship artiste.
 Her themed and tribute performances continue to entertain audiences worldwide.

 Georgia Barley